Professor of Human Performance

 School of Sport and Recreation

 Professor Patria Hume is a leading expert in sport injury prevention and sports performance biomechanics.
-She is a Fellow of the International Society of Biomechanics in Sports and is an editorial board member for journals Sports Medicine, Sports Medicine Open, and Sports Biomechanics.
+She is a Fellow of the International Society of Biomechanics in Sports and is an editorial board member for journals Sports, Sports Medicine and Sports Medicine Open.
+Professor Hume is also the Director of the J.E.
+Lindsay Carter Kinanthropometry Clinic & Archive.

-Patria has a special interest in anthropometry – the study of human body measurement – and is one of only 14 certified criterion anthropometrists in the world.
-Patria was a lead researcher for the Sydney 2000 Olympics anthropometry project and received an International Olympic Committee diploma for contribution to Olympic sport in 2001.
+She has a special interest in anthropometry – the study of human body measurement – and is one of only 14 certified criterion anthropometrists in the world.
+Professor Hume was a lead researcher for the Sydney 2000 Olympics anthropometry project and received an International Olympic Committee diploma for contribution to Olympic sport in 2001.